bitterjug/kashana/docs/elm-notes.rst

 - There should probably be a view for the "dashboard" page as a whole, with a result view in it.

+I wonder if we need a module to define the types for Result, and separate modules to define different views on results.
+E.g. the dashboard result view.